Overdense fireworks in GOODS-N: Unveiling a record number of massive dusty star forming galaxies at z$\sim$5.2 with the N2CLS: Spatial distribution and abundance of N2CLS DSFGs in the GOODS-N overdensity

 We show the locations of the N2CLS galaxies within the overdensity in Fig.\,\ref{Fig:3D}.
-Cosmological simulations suggest that at $z \gtrsim 5$, approximately 90\% of baryonic and dark matter resides in unvirialized, filamentary large-scale structures \citep[e.g.,][]{Haider2016}. \citet{Sun2024} interpret the 3D spatial distribution of group member galaxies as being consistent with three distinct filamentary structures.
-For simplicity, we compare the positions of our galaxies relative to the filaments identified in \citet{Sun2024}, rather than to the 18 substructures detailed in \citet{Herard-Demanche2024}.
+Cosmological simulations suggest that at $z \gtrsim 5$, approximately 90\% of baryonic and dark matter resides in unvirialised, filamentary large-scale structures \citep[e.g.][]{Haider2016}. \citet{Sun2024} interpret the 3D spatial distribution of group member galaxies as being consistent with three distinct filamentary structures.
+For simplicity, we compared the positions of our galaxies relative to the filaments identified in \citet{Sun2024}, rather than to the 18 substructures detailed in \citet{Herard-Demanche2024}.
 The $z = 5.17$–5.20 overdensity, traced by filament-1 and filament-2, spans the full extent of the GOODS-North FRESCO field (62\,arcmin$^2$).
 Within this region lie four N2CLS DSFGs with spectroscopic redshifts: N2GN\_1\_06 and N2GN\_1\_23 are located in filament-1, while the newly identified N2GN\_1\_13 and N2GN\_1\_61 fall within filament-2.
 In filament-3, N2GN\_1\_26 (photometric redshift) is found along with GN10, and N2GN\_1\_43 lies nearby.
 N2GN\_1\_57 may trace a distinct, possibly new, structure.
-We note that some previously confirmed spectroscopic members of the $z \sim 5.2$ protocluster \citep{walter2012,calvi2021} fall outside the JADES and FRESCO joint footprint, implying that the overdensity may exhibit more complex substructures than currently captured.
-The sources N2GN\_1\_20 and N2GN\_1\_33 are located farther from the core overdensity.
+We note that some previously confirmed spectroscopic members of the $z \sim 5.2$ protocluster \citep{walter2012,calvi2021} fall outside the JADES and FRESCO joint footprint, implying that the overdensity exhibits more complex substructures than currently captured.

+We also show the location of N2GN\_1\_20, another N2CLS galaxy at $z_\textrm{phot}=5.33$ (see Appendix\,\ref{App:ID20}), which lies farther from the core overdensity.
 Interestingly, \citet{Jiang2018} report a giant protocluster at $z \sim 5.7$ occupying a volume of $\sim 35^3$\,cMpc$^3$, embedded within a larger overdense region spanning $53 \times 41$\,cMpc$^2$ and extending 34\,cMpc along the line of sight.
-Further investigation is needed to determine whether the overdensity extends toward the regions traced by N2GN\_1\_20 and N2GN\_1\_33.

-The spatial distribution of N2CLS galaxies at z$\sim$5.2, when viewed in two dimensions (RA, DEC), does not exhibit a recognizable filamentary pattern, unlike the tentative identification of a filament with NIKA2 in the GJ526 field \citep{Lestrade2022}.
+Further investigation is needed to determine whether the overdensity could extend towards the region traced by N2GN\_1\_20.
+Finally, we note that the spatial distribution of N2CLS galaxies at z$\sim$5.2, when viewed in two dimensions (RA, Dec), does not exhibit a recognisable filamentary pattern, unlike the tentative identification of a filament with NIKA2 in the GJ526 field \citep{Lestrade2022}.